Preparing for Politics at University: Reading, Oxbridge Interview Questions 2024

 (c) The place of History in Politics

 Historical explanation is key when analysing modern-day political phenomena.
 The ability to use comparative political history to develop explanations of the events happening around you is essential.
 This background awareness can help you understand why the world works the way it does.
-These are some recommendations:
+These are some recommendations to explore before writing your Politics personal statement:

 (1) Henry Kissinger, World Order (2014) – overview of different international orders since the 17th century, can be used to notice trends and patterns in international relations